silencecork/SimpleBluetoothSample/README.md

 Description
 --------------

+BluetoothChat
 This is a simple android bluetooth sample, include discover devices, server and client connection.
 BluetoothUtility is a wrapper for Android bluetooth connection process.

+ArduinoLEDController
+This is a example that use Android device to control LED on/off which was connected to Arduino Leonardo.

+ArduinoSensorReceiver
+This is a example that use Android device get the value of LM35 sensor connected to Arduino Leonardo.